-Meet Dana… After Dana’s husband was kidnapped, presumed killed, by ISIS she was forced to flee her home in Manbij, Syria, with her two young children.
+Meet Dana… After Dana’s husband was kidnapped and presumed killed by ISIS she was forced to flee her home in Manbij, Syria, with her two young children.
 This is her story.

-Dana and her children began their journey by making the long walk to Turkey.
+Dana and her children began their journey by starting the long walk to Turkey.
 This was just the beginning.
-They paid thousands of dollars to smugglers to risk their lives to travel to Greece in a dingy.
+They paid thousands of dollars to smugglers and risked their lives to travel to Greece in a dingy.
 On arrival in Greece, Dana and her children made a number of attempts to reach Vienna in Austria.
 They were arrested seven times in Macedonia and each time they were sent straight back to Greece.
-They faced abuse at the hands of both smugglers and police and used almost all the money Dana had remaining.
+They faced abuse at the hands of both smugglers and police, and used almost all the money Dana had remaining.

 Dana's Story was kindly Commissioned by CARE International UK.

 What are your initial thoughts and feelings after reading Dana’s Story?

 Why did Dana have to leave Syria?